 - 5.3.1 Depending on the specifics of the enterprise and the number of its members, the Supervisory Board shall form committees with sufficient expertise.
-The respective committee chairmen report regularly to the Supervisory Board on the work of the committees. - 5.3.2 The Supervisory Board shall set up an Audit Committee which in so far as no other committee is entrusted with this work -, in particular, handles the monitoring of the accounting process, the effectiveness of the internal control system, risk management system and internal audit system, the audit of the Annual Financial Statements, here in particular the independence of the auditor, the services rendered additionally by the auditor, the issuing of the audit mandate to the auditor, the determination of auditing focal points and the fee agreement, and compliance.
+The respective committee chairmen report regularly to the Supervisory Board on the work of the committees. - 5.3.2 The Supervisory Board shall set up an Audit Committee which in so far as no other committee is entrusted with this work -, in particular, handles the monitoring of the accounting, the accounting process, the effectiveness of the internal control system, risk management system and, the internal audit system, the audit of the Annual Financial Statements, here in particular the independence of the auditor, the services rendered additionally by the auditor, the issuing of the audit mandate to the auditor, the determination of auditing focal points and the fee agreement, and compliance.
 The chairman of the Audit Committee shall have specialist knowledge and experience in the application of accounting principles and internal control processes.
-He shall be independent and not be a former member of the Management Board of the company whose appointment ended less than two years ago. - 5.3.3 The Supervisory Board shall form a nomination committee composed exclusively of shareholder representatives which recommends suitable Supervisory Board candidates for the proposals of the Supervisory Board to the General Meeting.
+He shall be independent and not be a former member of the Management Board of the company whose appointment ended less than two years ago.